 Welcome to the cracked-out world of the festival-goer.
 You are now running on empty, but you aren’t allowed to stop just yet.
 If you can still handle skiing or boarding, then you are certainly a pro.
 This would be the perfect day to shack up in the lodge, sit down by the fire, and drink a cup of hot cocoa…but that isn’t in the cards for you.

 The last day is loaded with all different types of acts.
 Hip-Hop artist Brother Ali takes the Main Stage at 2 PM, followed by electropop act Miami Horror at 3:15 PM.
-If you’re in the mood to blaze up (and let’s be honest, you’re in fucking Colorado…weed is basically legal), then Afro Man is at the Groove Tent at 2:40 PM.
+If you’re in the mood to blaze up (and let’s be honest, you’re in frickin Colorado…weed is basically legal), then Afro Man is at the Groove Tent at 2:40 PM.
 You better get twice as high just for me.

-Ready for shit to get real weird?
+Ready for stuff to get real weird?
 Check out Baths and Eskmo back-to-back in the Groove Tent and dance like a Mayan dinosaur God from the future.
 Stick around for EOTO’s (Michael Travis and Jason Hann of String Cheese Incident) all-improv set, full of tribal beats and crunchy, distorted bass riffs.
 If days of thumping bass have drilled a permanent ringing into your ears, then perhaps you rather spend some time listening to the psychedelic melodies of Portugal.
 The Man.

 Day Three Headliner: The Flaming Lips

 You might have already assumed that I’m not much of a fan of The Flaming Lips, but having them wrap up this epic mountaintop festival seems to make sense.
 By this time, your energy reserves are fully depleted.
-Any more dance music could make your brain explode or your legs snap at the knees, so chill out and revel in the beauty of thousands of people sharing the same connective experience, you lucky fuck.
+Any more dance music could make your brain explode or your legs snap at the knees, so chill out and revel in the beauty of thousands of people sharing the same connective experience, you lucky fudge.
 Some of you might end your adventure here…I don’t blame you.
 But for the warriors out there that intend on keeping this party going as long as possible, there’s still one more bite left on your plate…

 The last afterparty consists of Paper Diamond with Michal Menert, Mr. Anonymous, and American Royalty at Agave.